 Only complete applications to the BMS Program will be reviewed.
 Applications are accepted and reviewed for the Fall and Winter terms only.
-A complete application should be submitted no later than August 1st (Fall) and December 1st (Winter), respectively, to assure matriculation to the upcoming term.
+A complete application should be submitted no later than August 1st (Fall) and December 1st (Winter), respectively, to ensure matriculation to the upcoming term.
 Applications receiving a favorable review will be recommended to the WSU Graduate School for acceptance to the BMS program, but matriculation into the BMS curriculum is contingent upon "Admission" by the WSU Graduate School (which for some applicants specifies additional requirements).

-An undergraduate major in a biologic or chemical science is preferred.
+An undergraduate major in biological or chemical science is preferred.
 Students with other backgrounds will be considered for admission based on their academic record, competence for the BMS curriculum, and their experience.
-The applicant's academic record must include undergraduate level courses in biology (at least two semesters) and chemistry (at least four semesters); additional science courses will be examined for evidence of academic aptitude for an interdisciplinary basic biomedical sciences curriculum.
+The applicant's academic record must include undergraduate-level courses in biology (at least two semesters) and chemistry (at least four semesters); additional science courses will be examined for evidence of academic aptitude for an interdisciplinary basic biomedical sciences curriculum.
 The applicant's transcript must report a held, or near completion, bachelor's degree or equivalent.
 To be considered for "Regular Admission", the applicant's transcript(s) must report an earned cumulative grade point average of at least 3.0 (on a 4.0 system).
 An earned cumulative grade point average of less than 3.0 may be considered for "Qualified Admission".
-The BMS program is not permitted to recommend acceptance to the BMS Program under the "Graduate Non-Degree Admission" category, but will forward suitable applications as judged appropriate.
+The BMS program is not permitted to recommend acceptance to the BMS Program under the "Graduate Non-Degree Admission" category but will forward suitable applications as judged appropriate.
 The BMS Program will not consider applications for "Post-Bachelor Admission" because the BMS curriculum is a graduate, not an undergraduate, curriculum.